There are two types of parsers in the system: the full SQL parser (a recursive descent parser), and the data format parser (a fast stream parser).

 - If unsuccessful, as a floating-point number using the strtod function.

-- Otherwise, an error is returned.
+- Otherwise, it returns an error.

 For example, 1 is parsed as

 Only string literals in single quotes are supported.
 The enclosed characters can be backslash-escaped.
 The following escape sequences have a corresponding special value:

 \xHH.
 In all other cases, escape sequences in the format

 c.
 It means that you can use the sequences